grouzen/hakyll-mnedokushev-me/pages/index.md

 For many years, my favorite text editor is Notepad.exe... just kidding, actually Emacs.
 One of my favorite programming language is by far the Common Lisp, and I think it will be so until my death.
-Yeah, I know, you could say that it's not statically typed, but I really love to write on it, so you can go away from here ;-).
+Yeah, I know, you could say that it's not statically typed, but in my defense I can say that this blog is written in Haskell ;-).

 ## _To be continued..._